Nivedhaasai/Nive-s_SecureAppLock/README.md

 ## About the Project

-Nive'secureAppLock is a privacy-first, enterprise-grade Windows application locker that brings mobile-style biometric app locking to the desktop.
+Nive's_SecureAppLock is a privacy-first, enterprise-grade Windows application locker that brings mobile-style biometric app locking to the desktop.
 It intercepts protected applications at the process level the moment they launch, authenticates the user through Windows Hello (fingerprint or facial recognition), and only then allows the app to run.
 If someone kills it from Task Manager, a tamper-proof watchdog relaunches it within seconds.
 It starts silently at login, lives in the system tray, and requires zero configuration beyond an initial PIN setup.

 The project is built with a hybrid Python + C# architecture — Python drives the desktop UI (PyQt6), real-time process monitoring (WMI + psutil), and configuration management, while a companion C# service bridges the gap to the native Windows Hello biometric API (`UserConsentVerifier`) that Python cannot access directly.